sachinkiranti/wp-password-hash-generator/README.md

 ## License
 The Plugin is open-sourced software licensed under the [GNU license](LICENSE).

-I would love if you could email me and tell me about your project and how this code was used, just for my own continued personal gratification :)
+I would love if you could email me and tell me about your project and how this code was used :smiley: